How to Calculate Net Promoter Score [Formula]

 That way, you'll earn more promoters who will, in turn, earn you more business -- by way of referral marketing.

-This is important because growing companies prioritize customer success, and use NPS to focus on increasing retention rates.
+This is important because growing companies prioritize customer success, and use a NPS tool to focus on increasing retention rates.
 Why you may ask?
 Because increasing retention by 5% actually increases profits anywhere from 25% to 95%.

 NPS Survey Types